kokizzu/vime/packages/docs/docs/welcome/introduction.md

 ## 🔨 Contributing

-If you'd like to contribute and help in building a better media player for the web, then everything you need to get started can be found in the [contributing guide](./CONTRIBUTING.md).
+If you'd like to contribute and help in building a better media player for the web, then everything you need to get started can be found in the [Contributing Guide](https://github.com/vime-js/vime/blob/master/CONTRIBUTING.md).

 ## ❤️ Sponsors